akka/akka-management/docs/src/main/paradox/loglevels.md

 ### Changing Logger Levels

-Only enabled if `akka.management.http.route-providers-read-only` is set to true.
+Only enabled if `akka.management.http.route-providers-read-only` is set to `false`.

 @@@ warning